Daphneclare/Daphne_Foo/README.md

 <!-- Add your details -->

-I am __Kumar Vishwesh__, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
-I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
-I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.
+I am __Daphne Foo__, a service oriented consultant with 14 years of experience working directly with clients from diverse socioeconomic backgrounds to define individual financial needs and formulate business recommendations.
+Easily instill trust and confidence in clients as evident by 92% of customer retention rate.
+Licensed MAS representative with Singapore College of Insurance certificates for Personal and General Life Insurance. .

 <!-- Add link to the sections -->